 Tally Marks Definition

 Tally marks are defined in the unary numeral system.
 It is a form of numeral used for counting.
 The general way of writing tally marks is as a group or set of five lines.
-The first four lines are drawn vertically and each of the fifth line runs diagonally over the previous four vertical lines, i.e., from the top of the first line to the bottom of the fourth line.
-Tally mark is the fastest way of keeping track of a group of five.
+The first four lines are drawn vertically and each of the fifth line runs diagonally over the previous four vertical lines, i.e. from the top of the first line to the bottom of the fourth line.

 Counting Tally Marks